amitxv/PC-Tuning/docs/pre-install.md

 ## Boot Into the ISO

 For the next steps, it is mandatory to disconnect the Ethernet cable and not be connected to the internet.
 This will allow us to bypass the forced Microsoft login during OOBE and will prevent Windows from fetching updates.

-Moving onward, you will need to open [docs/post-install.md](/docs/post-install.md) on another device to follow up until a web browser is installed.
-After that you can open the guide on the same operating system you are configuring.
+As some commands in [docs/post-install.md](/docs/post-install.md) are tedious to manually type in the console, you can keep a copy of the document locally and open it in notepad when you find yourself having to execute a long command.

 - Install using a USB storage device: